deejaygraham/omspa/src/pages/guiding-the-effort-with-major-activities-and-components.md

 ---
-title: 'Guiding the effort with major activities and components'
+title: Guiding the effort with major activities and components
 ---

-**

-Activities and model components
+## Activities and model components

-**

 _Str#1.
 "Four Major Activities, Four Major Components" Strategy // activities and model components_